 We need your help to keep 35mm film at the forefront of the cinema experience.

-As the art form of projecting films in their original format becomes increasingly endangered, we need to act now to ensure that our cinema histories are not lost, and make sure that audiences today and tomorrow have the opportunity to enjoy the flickering, textured magic that only projecting real celluloid film on the big screen can bring.
+As the art form of projecting films in their original format is becoming increasingly endangered, we need to act now to ensure that our cinema histories are not lost, and make sure that audiences now and in the future have the opportunity to enjoy the magic that only projecting real film on the big screen can bring.

 How could you help?

-£100 could help us recreate 900 frames of a 35mm masterpiece such as Citizen Kane
+£100 could help us recreate 900 frames of a 35mm masterpiece such as Breathless

 £250 could help us re-can and relabel a film print such as The Shining to ensure safe and secure storage

-£500 could help to provide sub-zero storage in the BFI’s master film store for a classic film such as The Red Shoes
+£500 could help to provide sub-zero storage in the BFI’s master film store for a classic film such as Citizen Kane

-£5,000 could help us recreate 2,500 feet of a new film reel for an integral title such as Casablanca
+£5,000 could help us recreate 2,500 feet of a new film reel for an integral title such as Metropolis